 These famous copyright cases “creep” up from time to time.
 This most recent case involves an accusation that Lana Del Rey copied Radiohead’s most famous single.
 Lana tweeted that she has offered Radiohead up to 40% from the royalties on her song.
 But Radiohead has filed suit, arguing that it deserves 100%.
 It will be interesting to see how this plays out.
 Although, as is often the case, there is a good chance the parties will settle, leaving us wondering how things might have played out in court.

-Hopefully you’ve enjoyed hearing some of these mashups and learning more about famous copyright cases.
-If you are a musician, artist, writer, or other creator that wants to make sure you are protected should someone decide to rip off your work, please call me at (314) 479-3668, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
+Hopefully you’ve enjoyed hearing some of these mashups and learning more about famous copyright infringement cases in music.
+If you are a musician, artist, writer, or other creator that wants to make sure you are protected should someone decide to rip off your work, please call me at (314) 479-3668, email me at firstname.lastname@example.org, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.